nmacbean/GEOG-G489-589/Exercise 3: Introduction to Matplotlib/Introduction_to_Matplotlib.md

 ## In-class exercise
 Our in-class exercise today is to complete the following in a Jupyter Notebook (with comments for each task!):
+* First, download data.tar and untar it in your C:\username\Downloads\ folder.
 * Load a file called “CO2_emissions_Americas_1960-2017_nopound.txt”.
 * Use slicing and indexing to separate out the country names (headers) from the 1st row.
 * Use slicing and indexing to separate out the years.